yoshinorisano/chatgpt-simple-todo-plugin/README.md

 Here is a demonstration of the TODO plugin in action.
 <img width="817" alt="screen capture of the TODO plugin demo" src="https://github.com/yoshinorisano/chatgpt-simple-todo-plugin/assets/385102/134a12cf-db9a-4d4b-8a1c-4489b81d9159">

+# Requirements
+- Basic understanding of Python programming, JSON, and YAML.
+- Access to ChatGPT Plugins.
+If you don't currently have access, you can apply for it [here](https://openai.com/waitlist/plugins).
+- (Optional) Access to ChatGPT GPT-4 for code generation.
+You can also use [my code](https://github.com/yoshinorisano/chatgpt-simple-todo-plugin/blob/main/main.py) if you cannot generate expected code.

 # Instructions
 Here is my memo.
 You can also follow this instruction.